+1 (506) 500-5957 sales@monovm.com Get US VPS for 50% OFF!

 After a set hits the stated size limit, the operation above will keep producing new archives in it.

 The zip command in Linux may be used to build Zip archives [Zip files and Folders in Linux].
 On a Linux operating system, the unzip command may also be used to decompress a ZIP file.
-We have seen how to zip various files and directories in this tutorial and various available zip command options in Linux.
+We have seen how to zip various files and directories in this tutorial and various available options for using the zip command in Linux.